 The story of two turtles.
 'Father and baby tutrle are going to swim together in a pond.
-Mother turtle is at home over the hill.' singing, son?'
-His son promptly replied, with an offended air, 'Don't worry, daddy.
-It's just a song!'5
+Mother turtle is at home over the hill.'

-Recently, emphasis has been made of the stage and aspect of fact that a phallic development before and comes can he differentiated from the later genital-oedipal stage.6 The phallic stage is more dyadic and focuses more on the issues of the relationship of the child to each of his parents individually, while the oedipal stage focuses more on the triangular issues of the child's wish to have a sexualized relationship with one parent (primarily of the opposite sex) and his resultant fears of retribution from the other parent.
+Recently, emphasis has been made of the stage and aspect of fact that a phallic development before and comes differentiated from the later genital-oedipal stage.6 The phallic stage is more dyadic and focuses more on the issues of the relationship of the child to each of his parents individually, while the oedipal stage focuses more on the triangular issues of the child's wish to have a sexualized relationship with one parent (primarily of the opposite sex) and his resultant fears of retribution from the other parent.
 While noting this difference between phallic and oedipal stages, it is also worth recalling that there are triangular aspects to earlier stages and that the British School would describe oral and anal phases of early oedipal development.7